Healthy You Healthy Hennepin

 As the new mom started working out again, Kelil encouraged her to try more things to help her health.

-“I see what you did that then, now I can see you doing this [next step],” Kelil said.
+“I see what you did back then, now I can see you doing this [next step],” Kelil said.
 She is always working to match the patient's pace to be supportive.
 “You are my cheerleader” expressed the new mom, who also shared, “I know you work this as a job, but you don't know how much this means to me.”

 Rocking chairs in an early childhood family education classroom